Yetalon/finalproject/README.md

 1. Open your browser and navigate to the Blazor app at http://localhost:****.
 (Your port)
 2. Create a new login on the login page
 3. Explore the following functionalities:
-- Dashboard: Manage application credentials.
+- Dashboard: Manage application.
+- Applications: Create new applications with unique passphrases.
 - Settings: Update account details or delete your profile.
 - Logout: End the session.